 Q1a: How often do you typically participate in any of these activities?
 (Select one) Question 1a was asked of respondents who indicated they participated in an activity in Question 1.

 Frequency of Participation

 Q2: Please select the forms of transportation other than a personal vehicle or public transit that you use to commute to work.
-(Select all that apply) Question 2 was asked of all respondents.
+(Select all that apply)

 Transportation Used to Commute